 3.2 Numerical Sensitivity Calculations

 The main reason behind calculating sensitivities is to assess the validity of the semi-analytical approach that was discussed above.
 In addition, both the semi-analytic and the numerical sensitivities were applied to a base model for comparison purposes.
-This base model consists of a 21x21x1 cell reservoir with a producing well in the middle of mesh as shown in Fig. 11.
+This base model consists of a 21x21x1 cell reservoir with a producing well in the middle of mesh as shown in Fig. 12.
 The uniform permeability of the reservoir formation is 8.12 millidarcies and the uniform porosity is 10%.
-The well is set to produce at a rate of 35 BBLS/day.
+The initial water saturation of the reservoir is 22.1%.
+The initial pressure of the reservoir is 3000 psi and the well is set to produce at a rate of 35 bbl/D.